Carnation Walling - Wall Rebar

 Wall tie rods already present

 There should already be 3/8" threaded rod wall ties in all the significant positions through the outer wall EPS.
-The significant positions were chosen to provide the required support for the rebar at all the required distances up the wall.
+The positions were chosen to provide the required support for the rebar at all the required distances up the wall.
+Only some of the vertical batons are fitted at this stage, but enough to support the rebar.

 Rebar placement CAD drawings